 Our Community Services team supports patients and their families and carers who are unable to access other services.
 The team's skill mix has been developed and now includes staff nurses and sessions from a rehabilitation assistant, who support our clinical nurse specialists and our medical consultant.
-Our team have taken the opportunity to have a secondment to the Queen Elizabeth University Hospital Specialist Palliative Care team.
+The Team Leader for the service has completed a post graduate certificate which allows her to practice as an Advanced Nurse Practitioner, with another member of the team working towards this qualification too.
+We have an ongoing placement within the Queen Elizabeth University Hospital Specialist Palliative Care team for new members of our staff.
 This helped reinforce skills and learning in the seconded nurse specialist and the development of effective professional relationships with the new teams who have formed to deliver care in the new hospital.
 The Community Services team also facilitated the secondment of one of our in-patient nursing team into the community role.
 This is contributing to the hospice's overall aim to continually develop and invest in its people.

 Our Community Services team is working with both Glasgow City and East Renfrewshire palliative care groups to ensure that there is appropriate partnership working to meet the strategic aims of each organisation.
-This has led to our Community Services Team now being part of the induction process for new community nurses in both areas.
+This has led to our Community Services team now being part of the induction process for new community nurses in both areas.

-Our strategic aims and activity of the Community Services Team continue to include:
+Our strategic aims and activity of the Community Services team continue to include: